jhendge/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   * Explain how you would find out this information, and list the URL of offending image here and how big it is.

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the easiest thing to change to optimize the website?
 How many kilobytes of data can be eliminated?

+Answers:

+1a.
+Realtime editing of HTML and CSS occurs on the Elements and Sources tabs.
+The elements tab allows users to look through individual pieces of html and its corresponding CSS in order to make changes and see them reflected immediately.
+The sources tab allows users to do this but it allows them to save the changes to actual source files, thus making the changes a bit more permanent.
+1b.
+Javascript debugging occurs on the Network and Sources tabs.
+The network tab notifies users of any errors that might have occured in HTML, CSS, and JavaScript files, as well as images and others.
+The sources tab them allows for changes to be made to see if the JavaScript can be fixed.
+1c.
+Performance Optimization occurs on the PageSpeed (loaded from the Chrome Web Store - not a standard tab) and Network tabs.
+PageSpeed will tell users ways that the web page can increase its performance and the network tab will show specifically what can be addessed and fixed.

+2. The keyboard shortcut to open DevTools on my Mac is option/command/i

+3.